EMarquer/data_science/lab_1/README.md

 An extra CSV file ([data/book_catalogue.csv](data/book_catalogue.csv)) contains the catalogue of books used (title and URI/ebook ID), the file where the extracted sentences are stored and the name of the author of the book.

-Notes:
-- the program is executed by default with verbose, whatever the value of VERBOSE is;
-- internet connection is required for the program to work.

 **Warning**:
+- internet connection is required for the program to work;
 - running this program will overwrite the previously extracted corpus.

 #### `exercise_2.py`